rmgomez/unity-cloud-build-app-center/readme.md

      * App Center API key can be created [here](https://appcenter.ms/settings/apitokens).
   3. Deploy the Docker image.
   4. Setup the Unity Cloud Build webhook.

+## Unity Cloud Build Webhook
+  1. Within UCB, view your app.
+  2. Click 'Integrations'.
-     * Within UCB, view your app.
-Click 'Notifications', then 'Add New' and enter your app URL with '/build' appended.
-E.g. 'https://[appurl]/build/'
+  3. 'Add New' and enter your app URL with '/build' appended.
+E.g. 'https://[appurl]/build?ownerName=rmgomez&appName=Test-UCB-iOS&includeTargets=Dev%20iOS'
+  4. Create and set a new Authorization Secret (this will be your `UNITYCLOUD_SECRET` env var)
+  5. Set the Authorization Type as HMAC-SHA256 Signature

 ## Troubleshooting